RealParSec/realparsec.github.io/README.md

 2. Open `UNCATEGORIZED` category and find `Source SDK 2013 Multiplayer`
 3. Click on `INSTALL` button then on `NEXT` and wait for it to download
 ![Image 1](./images/1.png)
-4. **YOU MUST RUN HAMMER FROM SOURCE SDK 2013 MULTIPLAYER NOW BEFORE CONTINUING** (Steps below eplain how to do this)
+4. **YOU MUST RUN HAMMER FROM SOURCE SDK 2013 MULTIPLAYER NOW BEFORE CONTINUING** (Steps below explain how to do this)
 5. Right click on `Source SDK 2013 Multiplayer` and hover over `Manage` and then click `Browse local files`
 ![Image 2](./images/2.png)
 6. Navigate into `bin` folder and double click `hammer.exe`, small window should pop out, choose `Half-Life 2`